Neighbours and Plants - Any Questions?

 Q. Please let me know what the law stipulates regarding overgrown trees from my neighbour.

 What you can't do is reduce the height of any trees as to do this you are encroaching on your neighbours property.
-You can however get them to reduce the height of a hedge to 7 feet, a hedge is defined as a continuous run of evergreens that is 3m or more long.
+You can however get them to reduce the height of a hedge to 7 feet, a hedge is defined as a continuous run of evergreens that is 3m or more long, the law is with you in this, though it may cost you to enforce it if your neighbour is unwilling to do it of their own accord.

 Q. We have a back garden fence that divides our house with our neighbours.
 They are very nosey and only come out when we go into our garden.
 Both myself and my wife don't feel comfortable going into our garden which we take pride in because of them and are desperate now as we have thought about planting Lleylandii to gain privacy.